Are you looking for a particular service in your area? Click here to visit our Contact page and find an RHA office near you.

 Family & Group Living - Sometimes a person with developmental disabilities is unable to live with his or her own family but can still be supported in an alternative family setting.
 RHA Family & Group Living services include the option of Alternative Family Living (AFL).
 Alternative Family Living enables a person to live in a private home with a family and still receive 24-hour support and habilitation.
 A targeted case manager monitors the health and safety of this person while receiving these services.

 Group Homes & Residential Centers - Our group homes and residential centers provide services to children and adults with intellectual, physical and developmental disabilities.
 We work closely with individuals and their families to make the lives of the people we support as independent as possible with an emphasis on community inclusion.

 Home & Community Supports - These habilitation services are individualized to meet the specific needs of each person as outlined in his/her Person-Centered Plan.
 These integrated supports include training, instruction, and supervision and can be delivered in a person's home or in various community settings.
 These services are focused on helping individuals build skills that will enable them to function with greater independence.

-ICF/MR Services - This residential setting is the most structured level of support offered by RHA, with staff on duty around the clock.
+ICF/IDD Services - This residential setting is the most structured level of support offered by RHA, with staff on duty around the clock.
 These group-homes coordinate health and rehabilitative services and provide training that enables people with developmental disabilities to function at the highest level possible.
-RHA operates ICF/MR homes for both children and adults.
+RHA operates ICF homes for both children and adults.